peterkracik/scss-best-practice/README.md

 ### Don't use general rules, if you gonna override it

 Dont apply general selector rule, if you need different value for certain resolution.
+First apply all default rules, which are the same for each resolution and then resolution specific.

 **DON'T**